 Table sugar and high fructose corn syrup are each about 50% glucose and 50% fructose.
 Glucose is only harmful in chronically large quantities (it can cause diabetes) whereas fructose gets metabolized mostly in the liver the same way that alcohol is.
 It gets converted into fat and can cause fatty liver disease.
 Young children are now getting fatty liver disease because they eat so much food that has a high sugar (fructose) content.

 Robert Lustig is a pediatric endocrinologist.
 Sugar is approximately half glucose and half fructose.
 Fructose gets processed in the liver just like alcohol and the result is fatty liver disease.
 His book is "Fat Chance: The Hidden Truth About Sugar, Obesity and Disease"

-This Robert Lustig video is sort of a recap and a continuation of the previous video.
+This Robert Lustig video is both a recap and a continuation of the previous video.
 Sugar - especially fructose - is the devil !

 Ivor Cummins is a chemical engineer whose specialty was complex problem solving with an emphasis in finding the root cause of problems in complicated manufacturing systems.
 When he got some bad results on his blood tests, and his doctors could not not explain the science behind these results, he did some research and figured it out for himself.
 Then he went back and explained it to his doctors.

 Nice short video.
 Enjoy.
 You should also check out Ted's video that I placed in the Diabetes section of this web site.

 This is a link to the documentary "The Magic Pill" on YouTube.
 It has Spanish subtitles.
 You can also find this documentary on NetFlix without the subtitles.
 The movie is about people who went on low carb diets to improve various health problems that they had.

 Good documentary about how carbs cause diabetes, obesity and other health problems.